carlosevia/remotelight/README.md

-This is a sample DITA project created by Kevin Lewis at Virginia Tech
+This is a sample DITA project created by Kevin Lewis an used at Virginia Tech